UK companies are currently interesting takeover targets, amongst other things because they maintain

 establishing an own business, an acquisition seems to be suitable for European buyers as a quick entry

 Turkey being an extended workbench for Europe on the contrary becomes dramatically less important through the decline in the value of the lira.
 The economic policy framework represents a major uncertainty factor by more than three-fourths of all responding companies in the “AHK World Business Outlook“.
 For the purposes of this survey, 3.500 German firms and their foreign subsidiaries were interviewed.

 As non-European buyers, especially China and the US showed high activity in the German M&A market.
 US President Trump's isolationism irritates in consideration of the fact that Xi Jinping as General Secretary of the Communist Party of China follows a reverse strategy that is based on the “Belt and Road Initiative“ (BRI) which was introduced for the first time in 2013 and later on expanded with the “Made in China 2025“ strategy in 2015.

 "Made in Germany" is still a sign of quality

-the attractiveness of the “Made in Germany” label.
-Chinese state-owned enterprises
+expertise and the attractiveness of the “Made in Germany” label.
+Chinese state-owned enterprises (SOE)

 M&A deals between the EU and China should increase in the next few years, particularly as the US becomes more challenging for Chinese firms and more European firms take advantage of being at one end of the BRI “road”.
 China‘s announcement that it will repeal foreign ownership limits on local automotive companies by 2022, should also enable German companies to execute strategic acquisitions in China.